Bijek/nyabijek-portfolio/README.md

 Welcome to my Github
-My name is nyabijek Gatdet, Am a software engineering student at the U of R In this repository you will learn more about peojects that l did in school
+My name is nyabijek Gatdet, Am a software engineering student at the U of R In this repository you will learn more about projects that l did in school

 Thank you